 We encourage children to develop confidence and resilience through teaching, social play opportunities and through more targeted support where this is needed.
 We promote positive behaviour as part of our philosophy of learning – for example, through group and paired work.

 We have a zero tolerance of bullying and talk about all aspects of bullying in assemblies and lessons: we have very little bullying in our school but when it does occur we work with the children involved to make sure that it does not happen again.
+Please refer to our Anti bullying policy for more information.

 We provide expert help for any child who is experiencing any difficulties with behaviour or relationships from well-trained staff: for example the deputy head or SENDCO.
 We will always consult and involve parents in the decision to offer this support.
 Our specialist help includes: